Lucent Technologies: Logo

 The Lucent logo, the Innovation Ring, was designed by Landor Associates, a prominent San Francisco-based branding consultancy.
-One source inside Lucent says that the logo is a Zen Buddhist symbol for "eternal truth", the Enso, turned 90 degrees and modified.
+One source inside Lucent says that the logo is a Zen Buddhist symbol for "eternal truth", the Ensō, turned 90 degrees and modified.
 Another source says it represents the mythic ouroboros, a snake holding its tail in its mouth.
 Lucent's logo also has been said to represent constant re-creating and re-thinking.
 Carly Fiorina picked the logo because her mother was a painter and she rejected the sterile geometric logos of most high tech companies.

 After the logo was compared in the media to the ring a coffee mug leaves on paper, a Dilbert comic strip showed Dogbert as an overpaid consultant designing a new company logo; he takes a piece of paper that his coffee cup was sitting on and calls it the "Brown Ring of Quality".
 A telecommunication commentator referred to the logo as "a big red zero" and predicted financial losses.